AlexPoltak/vrs_cvicenie_3/README.md

 There is included QT class QOpenGLWidget: <a href="https://doc.qt.io/qt-6/qopenglwidget.html">Show documentation</a>, thanks to which we can display OpenGL graphics.

 ### Getting Started
-1. When you want to use this widget somewhere, first of all you have to add widget with class **CQtOpenCVViewerGl** to .ui file.
+1. When you want to use this widget somewhere, first of all you have to add widget promoted to class **CQtOpenCVViewerGl** to .ui file.

 2. Then you just call only function **showImage** on this widget, and defined image in widget will be rendered, also on resizing.
 If image shows properly this funtcion **return true**, else **return false**.
 Function **showImage**:
 ```js